Bilingual sign: Europe

 Bilingual signs arose in places like Belgium where, because of the cohabitation of Dutch-speaking and French-speaking communities (especially in the central part of the country near Brussels), bilingualism signaled a simple willingness to accommodate all citizens equally.
 As a result, all street signs in the Brussels-Capital Region are bilingual in Dutch and French.

 Switzerland has several cantons (Bern, Fribourg, Valais and Graubünden) and towns (e.g. Biel/Bienne, Murten, Fribourg, Siders and Disentis/Mustér), where two, or in one case (Graubünden) even three languages have official status and therefore the signs are multilingual.
 With Biel/Bienne, both the German and the French name of the town are always officially written with the compound name; and similarly with Disentis/Mustér (German/Romansh).

-Another example is the German-speaking South Tyrol, which was annexed to Italy during World War I and eventually became the focus of assimilation policies.
-In observance of international treaties, Italy was eventually compelled to acknowledge and accommodate its German-speaking citizens through the use of bilingual signs.
+In Italy, German-speaking South Tyrol was annexed during World War I and eventually became the focus of assimilation policies.
+The same assimilation process took place in the French-speaking Aosta Valley.
+In observance of international treaties after World War II, Italy was compelled to acknowledge and accommodate these language minorities through the use of bilingual signs.
+Though road signs always appear in both German and Italian, in the Aosta Valley official road and directional signs are normally bilingual in Italian and French, reflecting the region's special status under Italian law, however exceptions exist: in some cases, signs appear only in Italian, while in others they may be found solely in French.
+In addition, the Walser-speaking municipalities of Gressoney-Saint-Jean and Gressoney-La-Trinité, located in the upper Lys Valley, feature trilingual signage, as German is recognised as co-official alongside French and Italian in these two communes.
 The situation of the Slovene minority living in the Trieste, Gorizia and Udine provinces is very different as only in recent years have the bilingual signs become visible and only in smaller villages.
-In the French-speaking Aosta Valley, official road and direction signs are usually in both languages, Italian and French.